DeepRepViz: Identifying Confounders in Deep Learning Model Predictions: Results

 \textbf{Results on neuroimaging data:} \autoref{fig:results} (b) shows the results obtained for the three brain-phenotype prediction tasks.
 For all the tasks, the Con-score is computed for eight variables from the UK Biobank datasets as listed in the figure legend.
 When classifying high alcohol users, the DL model only achieves pseudo-$R^2 = 2.6\%$ and the Con-score is highest for the sex variable ($0.35$).
 When we visualize the representation $H^{(l-1)}$ on \textit{DeepRepViz} (refer to \autoref{fig:overview}), we find that the majority of the participants predicted as high alcohol users by the DL model are men.
 This reveals that the model is picking up on the sex bias present in the data.
 For the cognitive performance prediction task, the DL model also achieves a low $R^2 = 6.6\%$ and the Con-score is highest for age ($0.3$).
 This suggests that the model tends to predict older participants as taking longer to complete the trail-making cognitive test.
 Visualization on the \textit{DeepRepViz} tool also confirms that age is encoded in the latent representation and is aligned with the model's prediction of the label.
 Interestingly, hypermetropia or long-sightedness was not a confounder for this task, although one can expect that good eyesight is important for such visual cognitive tests.
 For sex prediction, the Con-scores reveal that information related to the `total brain volume' of the participants is encoded in the final learned representation layer (Con-score $=0.18$) but none of the other 7 variables are encoded.
 Whether total brain volume should be considered as a confounder or an explanation depends on the research question behind predicting sex from the brain MRI data.
-Nevertheless, using \textit{DeepRepViz} here provided us additional insight into the DL model decisions in terms of human relatable `concepts' \cite{kim18_TCAV} such as total brain volume.

-\section{Discussion and conclusion}
+\section{Discussion and Conclusion}

+Confounders can pose a significant challenge when using predictive modeling techniques such as DL in population neuroscience research.
+As the size of observational neuroimaging datasets continues to grow, the issue of confounders is only going to worsen \cite{hyatt20_covarreview}.
+To address this challenge, we present the `\textit{DeepRepViz}' framework.